-Olive oil and fresh red currants makes these bejeweled currant scones with rosemary light, fluffy and incredibly delicious.
+Olive oil and fresh red currants makes these bejeweled yogurt scones with rosemary light, fluffy and incredibly delicious.
+They are super easy to whip up and make for a special brunch, weekday breakfast or afternoon bite with tea.

 Ingredients you need

-- Greek yogurt and milk:ย I frequently use this combination instead of buttermilk as I always have milk and yogurt in my refrigerator.
-You can substitute with ยฝ cup of buttermilk.
+- Greek yogurt and milk: I frequently use this combination instead of buttermilk as I always have milk and yogurt in my refrigerator.
+You can substitute with ½ cup of buttermilk.

 Step-by-step directions

-4. Turn the dough onto a lightly floured work surface and shape into a circle or rectangles, about ยฝ-inch thick.
+- Press dough.
+Turn the dough onto a lightly floured work surface and shape into a circle or rectangles, about ½-inch thick.
 Press half the currants into half of the dough.

-6. Cut dough into 8-10 even pieces.
+- Bake.
 Sprinkle sugar over the scones.
-Place scones onto a baking sheet lined with parchment paper or a silicone baking mat and bake at 400ยบF until golden, about 12-15 minutes.
+You can also top with more chopped rosemary, if you like.
+Place scones onto a baking sheet lined with parchment paper or a silicone baking mat and bake at 400ºF until golden, about 12-15 minutes.

 Recipe tips and FAQs